Best and Cheapest Motorcycle Insurance in Texas: Companies, Coverage Options and Cost in 2022

 If you want to ride safely and legally in Texas, there are steps all drivers must take.
 Some companies offer to teach you how to drive a motorcycle.
 The state also offers guides and more.
 In fact, you may save on your insurance policy if you take certain classes.
 Once you're licensed, the next step in Texas is to get insured.

-If you're driving a street bike (or an otherwise street-legal vehicle), you need liability insurance to get on the road.
+If you're driving a street bike (or an otherwise street-legal vehicle), you need at least the minimum liability limits to get on the road.
 Texas has mandatory insurance requirements for all drivers, including motorcyclists.
-The Lone Star State requires drivers to purchase liability insurance with the following minimum motorcycle insurance requirements:
+The Lone Star State requires drivers to purchase liability insurance with the following minimum Texas motorcycle insurance requirements:

 - $25,000 for property damage,